Unboxed-Software/solana-course/content/cpi.md

 assert_eq!(v[2], 3);
 ```

 The `accounts` field of the `Instruction` struct is expecting a vector of [`AccountMeta`](https://docs.rs/solana-program/latest/solana_program/instruction/struct.AccountMeta.html) objects, which can be created one of two ways - either with `AccountMeta::new` or `AccountMeta::read_only`.
 Using the `new` constructor creates a metadata object for writable accounts, while the `read_only` constructor specifies that the account is not writable.
 Both constructors expect two parameters, `pubkey: Pubkey` and `is_signer: bool`.
-The account metadata struct returned from both looks like this
+The account metadata struct returned from both looks like this, look familiar?
 ```rust
 pub struct AccountMeta {
     pub pubkey: Pubkey,